 Have you ever wondered if you could paint ceramic vases or those vintage water pitchers?
 You most certainly can!
-Absolutely no reason not to paint them in my opinion.
-This one is definitely not my style and it’s getting a new and modern update.
+No reason not to paint them in my opinion.
+This one is not my style and it’s getting a new and modern update.
 More of a Farmhouse Glam look.
 I can’t wait to show you how I did it.

 How To Paint Ceramic Vases Quick And Easy